-The majority of crimes handled in the Raleigh Criminal Domestic Violence Courtroom are familiar ones such as:
+Crimes Handled in the Raleigh Criminal Domestic Violence Courtroom Include:

-- and Violations of a Domestic Violence Protective Order.
+- Violations of a Domestic Violence Protective Order

 Under North Carolina Law, if a woman is charged with striking another woman or a man, she will be charged with Simple Assault.
 By the same token, if a man, 18 years of age or older, strikes a woman he will be charged with Assault on a Female, which is a higher level of felony and carries a greater sentence.